 Setting expectations and building questions into my process allows me to listen closely and focus more intently on the conversation.

 Typically, we all listen to somebody just until something they say triggers our next question or observation.
 And then we lose focus on the conversation because we become stuck in our heads waiting to talk again.

 A well-built and well-used process prevents that.
 (Also, practice is huge here.
 The more you practice asking questions, the less you have to think about them.)

 Your process and empathy will also help you be more flexible, believe it or not.
 Putting your full focus on the conversation means that you might pick up on things others would have missed.
 Because your process is ingrained, you can sidestep your typical next question with one that addresses whatever that thing is.

 That’s how you build mountains of trust.
-They’ll feel heard, and they’ll feel more comfortable having deeper conversations.
+When you listen and wait to respond, your prospects feel heard, and they’ll feel more comfortable having deeper conversations.

-Fundamentally, empathy means putting their needs before your own, something all helpful salespeople strive to do.
+Fundamentally, empathy means putting their needs before your own, something all great salespeople strive to do.